 What type of race should I start with?

-What’s a BRAC Membership and do I need it?
-BRAC is the local governing body.
+Colorado Cycling is the local governing body.
 USA Cycling has big picture things to think about, like preparing for the Olympics, and they cannot manage cycling in 50 states.
-They delegate the operations of local cycling to their “local associations.”
-In Colorado and southern Wyoming, the local association is called BRAC (Bicycle Racing Association of Colorado).
-BRAC has been here managing local cycling since 1976.
-When you buy a one-day USAC license for $10 there’s no need to buy a BRAC membership and there are no extra fees.
-It’s BRAC’s way of saying “welcome to bike racing”.
-Once you buy that annual USA Cycling license for $70 that’s when you’ll need to make a choice regarding your BRAC Membership.
-BRAC has an annual membership for $30, or a one-day membership for $5, which the race director and BRAC split.
-If you only race 5 times a year then you can simply pay the $5 one-day BRAC membership fee.
-If you race more than 5x, and/or want to receive the local newsletter, and want you and your team to be ranked in the Colorado Cup Rankings (a series long point competition) then it’s recommended to spend $30 on a membership.
-You can purchase an annual BRAC membership here.
+They delegate the operations of local cycling to their "local associations."
+In Colorado and southern Wyoming, the local association is called Colorado Cycling.
+Colorado Cycling has been here managing local cycling since 1976.
+When you buy a one-day USAC license for $10 there's no need to buy a Colorado Cycling membership and there are no extra fees.
+It's our way of saying " welcome to bike racing".
+Once you buy that annual USA Cycling Standard or Premium license that's when you'll need to make a choice regarding your Colorado Cycling Membership.
+There is an annual membership for $40, or a one-day membership for $5, which the race director and Colorado Cycling split.
+If you only race a few times a year then you can simply pay the $5 one-day membership fee.
+If you race more, and/or want to receive the local newsletter, and want you and your team to be ranked in the Colorado Cup Rankings (a series long point competition) then it's recommended tobe an annual member.
+You can purchase an annual membership here.

 - Every rider also has a numerical category from 5 to 1.
-Category 5 is the beginner category.
-When you have ridden 10 massed-start events (not time trials) or done some events and taken some rider clinics, you can upgrade to category 4.
+Category 5 is the beginner (novice) category.
+If you have a Standard USA Cycling license you are a category 5 rider and may only enter events for cat.
+5 riders.
+If you have a Premium license you start out as a cat 5, but if you feel you are ready to upgrade to a 4 you can request that.
 From category 4, you have to score points in races based on finishing in the top ranks.
 When you have scored enough points, you move up to the next category.

 - Every rider also has a class.
 A class is a broad group of riders based on age.
 Juniors are riders with a racing age of 18 and below.
 Seniors (or elites) are riders with racing ages from 19-39.
 Masters are riders 40 and older.
 Note that in other areas, masters may start at 35, or even at 30, but in Colorado, masters start at 40.